RednibCoding/G3TB-PngPacker/README.md

 ![](readme/screenshot_07.png)

 # Packing the new `i` file back into the Gothic 3 The Beginning jar file
+>**Warning: always back up your Gothic 3 The Beginning jar file, things could go wrong and then the jar file is corrupted and lost.
+I am not responsible for corrupting your jar file or anything like that**
 - simply open the Gothic 3 The Beginning jar file file with 7zip and drag&drop the new `i` file into the 7zip window and confirm the popup with `Yes`.

 ![](readme/screenshot_08.png)